-- Broaden the spectrum of scientific knowledge available and relevant to international policy-making, including making the knowledge and expertise of the NCSE members accessible to international decision-makers, leaders and influencers;
+- Broaden the spectrum of scientific knowledge available and relevant to international policymaking, including making the knowledge and expertise of NCSE Members accessible to international decision-makers, leaders, and influencers.

-Grow and support an academic culture that promotes and incentivizes proactive engagement with policy and decision-makers at all levels of government and across sectors; and
+Grow and support an academic culture that promotes and incentivizes proactive engagement with policy- and decision-makers at all levels of government and across sectors.

 Nurture awareness and value by decision-makers for the use of science in environmental governance.

-NCSE’s current international partners include Inserm (Institut National de la Santé et de la Recherche Médicale), the Embassy of France in the United States, and UN Environment.
+Current international partners include INSERM (Institut National de la Santé et de la Recherche Médicale), the Embassy of France in the United States, and UN Environment.

 Global Partnership with Long Island University

 NCSE has entered into a global partnership with Long Island University (LIU) to advance the shared priority of work on science policy internationally.
 LIU and NCSE have established several initiatives as part of the collaboration:

 - Román Macaya Hayes Global Science Diplomacy Fellowship honors Román Macaya Hayes, a scientist and former Costa Rican Ambassador to the United States widely known for his work to advance global science diplomacy.

 - Certificate in Science Diplomacy provides students with the opportunity to work alongside a network of global experts and international scientists.

 - International Science Alliance on Environmental Health explores opportunities to increase engagement and collaboration between the scientific community and policymakers to improve the scientific basis of environmental decision-making at all levels of government with a focus on environmental health.